smalos/nuBuilder4-Bug-Tracker/20200608_undata_date_types.md

 ### Fix:

-Appply this fix in tcpdf_fonts.php:
+In nudata.php, replace this code fragment

 ```php